 This subsection emphasize on the importance of cross-correlations between dimensions.
 In the presented algorithm, all of the possible correlations between data points from different dimensions (i.g. space and time) are taken into account and no assumed predefined function is used in modeling of these correlations.
 In contrast, cross-correlations between space and time have been modeled in the literature by providing different space-time covariance functions \cite{crossfunction}, such as:

 in which $a'$ and $b'$ are scaling parameters of time and space respectively.
 We considered $ \mathcal{C} $ as the input to KRLS, called the NONSTILL-KRLS method herein, inspired from NONSTILL-GP \cite{Garg2012}.
-In general, appropriate predefined function should provide the same level of validation error in modeling in comparison to the KRLS method.
+In general, appropriate predefined function should result the same level of validation error compared to the KRLS method.

-The results in this subsection are found by running the algorithms with $a' = b' = 1$ on the data set which is assumed to be a two-dimensional function, denoted in equation \ref{eq_2D}, where $\bm{x}$ and $\bm{d}$ are arranged to be $48$ and $50$ evenly divided numbers ranging between $[0.1, 0.4244]$ and $[0.1, 0.8488]$ respectively, while the trigonometric functions are in radians.
-To train and validate, this data set is divided randomly with $80\%$ of the data used for training and $20\%$ for validation in each dimension.
+The results in this subsection are found by running the algorithms with $a' = b' = 1$ on the dataset which is assumed to be a two-dimensional function, denoted in \eqref{eq_2D}, where $\bm{x}$ and $\bm{d}$ are arranged to be $48$ and $50$ evenly distributed numbers ranging between $[0.1, 0.4244]$ and $[0.1, 0.8488]$ respectively, while the trigonometric functions are in radians.
+To train and validate, this dataset is divided randomly with $80\%$ of the data used for training and $20\%$ for validation in each dimension.
 For training, there are $37$ points in the $\bm{x}$ direction and $38$ points in the $\bm{d}$ direction and in total $1406$ data points.
-The reason for using a smaller sized data set to compare to 2D Synthetic data set, described in subsection \ref{2D}, is that KRLS and NONSTILL-KRLS add all data samples to their dictionary and consequently become extremely expensive and unable to model this large data set.
-Hence, we used a smaller data set in this subsection.
+The reason for using a smaller sized dataset to compare to 2D synthetic dataset, described in subsection \ref{2D}, is that KRLS and NONSTILL-KRLS add all data samples to their dictionary and consequently become extremely expensive and unable to model this large dataset.
+Hence, we used a smaller dataset in this subsection.

 As tabulated in TABLE~\ref{Cross}, NONSTILL-KRLS does not provide an appropriate level of accuracy because of its constraint to define a function in advance.
 Finding appropriate covariance functions and parameters of such functions is the main challenge.
 Also, computational time of NONSTILL-KRLS is very high and close to KRLS.
-On the other hand, the H-KRLS method (similar to KRLS) does not have any predefined model for correlations between space and time and, hence can achieve high level of accuracy.
+On the other hand, the D-KRLS method (similar to KRLS) does not have any predefined model for correlations between space and time and, hence can achieve high level of accuracy.